RI-imaging/DryMass/docs/sec_theory_notes.rst

 ----------
 The concept of cell dry mass computation was first introduced by Barer :cite:`Barer_1952`.
-The dry mass :math:`m` of a biological cell is defined by its non-aqueous fraction :math:`f(x,y,z)`, i.e. the number of grams of dry proteins and DNA within the cell volume (excluding salts).
+The dry mass :math:`m` of a biological cell is defined by its non-aqueous fraction :math:`f(x,y,z)` (concentration in g/L), i.e. the number of grams of protein and DNA within the cell volume (excluding salts).

 .. math::